How much thought have you given your circulatory system today? Odds are, probably none!

 3. Eat Super Fruits

 Eating fruit is a great way how to improve blood circulation naturally.
 Many fruits (especially citrus) are filled with vitamin C, which acts as a natural blood thinner.
-Likewise, regularly eating fruit with a high fiber content can make your capillary walls stronger and reduce circulation problems.
+Regularly eating fruit with a high fiber content can make your capillary walls stronger and reduce circulation problems.

 4. Consume Less Saturated Fats

-While it’s controversial whether eating too many saturated fats will really clog your arteries, most dieticians agree that limiting your amounts will make a difference for your health.
+Most dieticians agree that limiting your amounts of saturated fats will make a difference for your health.
 Try to choose leaner cuts of meat and avoid full-fat dairy whenever possible to keep your arteries clear, just in case.